Studio Ghibli

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-No guidance on when to use this tool versus alternatives like 'vehicle'.
-The description does not mention typical use cases, prerequisites, or exclusions.
-The agent is left to infer context from the name alone.
+No guidance on when to use this tool vs alternatives like 'vehicle' or other sibling tools.
+The description does not provide context for selection.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.